xapp-project/xapp-project/Specification.md

 ## Violations

 If an application which is listed as XApp violates one of the above requirements, the XApp staff can drop if from the XApps project.
 As such, the application SHOULD NOT advertise itself as a XApp compliant application anymore.

-[^1]: Using server side decorations for applications enables users to have more control on window decorations and allows them to share the same decoration-style across installed applications.
-Whereas, applications using client side decorations can look very out of place by forcing a different set and style of window buttons on foreign locations, leading to style fragmentation and a poor user experience.
-We want to have a good user experience by default and as such request the usage of server side decorations as default for XApps.

-[^2]: Point to concrete theming guidelines ... we really should have a XDG spec for this